ampl/mp/doc/rst/features-guide.rst

         Solver acceptance level for 'LinConRange', default 2

-Set options for a specific solver
+Solver-specific vs common MP options
 -------------------------------------------

+From AMPL, options can be passed to an MP solver in two ways.
-From AMPL, the solver-specific options string is the value of the AMPL option ``(solvername)_options``:
+Solver-specific options are passed via AMPL option ``(solvername)_options``:

 .. code-block:: ampl